Sarah Bergenfield

 Explore who you are - inside and out

-I offer an integrative approach that blends neuroscience, Internal Family Systems (IFS), sensory and embodiment practices, to foster self-discovery and healing.
-Together, we explore how your brain, body, and nervous system work—so you can make sense of why you experience the world the way you do.
+I offer neurointegrative support that blends neuroscience, Internal Family Systems (IFS), sensory, and embodiment practices to help you understand your neurotype, foster self-discovery, and healing.
+Together, we explore how your brain, body, and nervous system work so you can make sense of why you experience the world the way you do.

 At the heart of my work is Internal Family Systems (IFS), a respectful, non-pathologizing model that helps you connect with the different parts of yourself.
 These might include parts that mask to stay safe, parts that shut down from overwhelm, or parts that push through exhaustion to meet expectations.
 We view these parts not as problems but as intelligent responses to a world that hasn’t always made room for who you are.
 By listening to them, rather than fighting against them, you begin to understand not only your behaviors but also the logic behind them.
 You’ll learn how your sensory system, predictive mind, and protective parts all work together to keep you safe in a world that often misunderstands you.